lsds/KungFu/osdi20/README.md

 [I] all 4/4 local peers finished, took 1m13.139775458s
 ```

-This shows that the monitoring interval recovers the training throughput to 29.6,
+This shows that the monitoring interval recovers the training throughput from 24.3 to 29.6,
 which is consistent with the results in Figure 8.